DrBAA/CBF-github-fundamentals/WHAT I HAVE LEARNT.md

 How to ["follow people"](https://docs.github.com/en/get-started/exploring-projects-on-github/following-people) on git hub in order to receive notifications about their public GitHub activities and discover new projects.

-**Starring** repositories in order to make it easier to find a repository or topic again later.
+[**Starring**](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars) repositories in order to make it easier to find a repository or topic again later.

-How to find find new projects, events, and developers to interact with by using [github.com/explore](github.com/explore).
+How to find new projects, events, and developers to interact with by using [github.com/explore](github.com/explore).

 ## **Areas that I am still confused about**